 Answer:

-In some jurisdictions, nurse practitioners have been allocated identification numbers under the relevant public health insurance plan for purposes other than payment.
-For example, all licensed NPs in British Columbia are required to enrol with the Medical Services Plan/Health Insurance BC (“the Plan”) and obtain a practitioner number.
-The practitioner number permits the NP to submit encounter records for insured services provided to patients who are registered under the Plan.
-However, these practitioner numbers are not used for compensation purposes, but rather to capture nurse practitioner practice activities.
+Some jurisdictions have allocated identification numbers to nurse practitioners under the relevant public health insurance plan for purposes other than payment.
+For example, all licensed NPs in British Columbia are required to enrol with the Medical Services Plan/Health Insurance BC and obtain a practitioner number.
+The practitioner number permits the NP to submit encounter records for insured services provided to patients who are registered under the Plan, refer clients to other medical practitioners and health professionals, and order laboratory or diagnostic tests.1 However, these practitioner numbers are not used for compensation purposes, but rather to capture nurse practitioner practice activities.

 It is also important to note that physicians may appropriately bill the public health insurance plans for consulting or being involved at some point in the assessment of a patient who is otherwise being treated by an NP.
-Billing schedules often provide that where the physician has no involvement in the provision of the services, billing the public health insurance plan is not permitted.
+Billing schedules often provide that billing the public health insurance plan is not permitted if a physician is not involved in the provision of the services.

 CNPS beneficiaries can contact CNPS at 1-800-267-3390 to speak with a member of CNPS legal counsel.
 All calls are confidential.